felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 # Introduction

-> *The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn.*
+> *Awareness of wrongdoing is the starting point of healing, for he who
+> does not know that he is doing wrong does not wish to be set right.*
 >
-> -- Barry O' Reilly, *Unlearn*
+> Lucius Annaeus Seneca, *Letters on Ethics*

 I wasn't always aware of how bad my learning anxiety was and I had no idea of the choke hold it had on my life.
 I'm